 “It’s important not to romanticize and fetishise this industry” Alex later tells us, peering out from the homemade balaclava we’ve constructed to protect his identity while we film him.
 “It’s not as luxurious as it looks.”

 We want to know if Alex thinks of his drug dealing as a ‘job’, akin to being a bartender or pharmacist.
 Would he describe himself as employed?

 Alex considers the question.
-“I don’t really think it about like that in such official terms” he says.
+“I don’t really think about it like that in such official terms” he says.
 He thinks for a minute.
 “Yeah, I’m employed.
 Self-employed”.

 Indeed, talking to Alex sometimes feels like talking to the techie freelancers who inhabit the start-uppy corner of Hackney where the Economy offices are based.
 Like them, Alex is concerned about the lack of job security and workplace benefits (“obviously I don’t get a pension”) but thinks it’s worth it for the chance to be his own boss, set his own schedule, and make money for himself rather than for someone else.

 Just like most Millennial employees, he seems tethered to his iPhone, the soft buzz of which regularly interrupts our conversation.
 Each time Alex automatically glances at it; occasionally he pauses his train of thought to shoot off a quick reply.
 Being readily available is an important part of the job; drug users tend to want to get their hands on the product quickly.
 “We’re 24/7” Alex says, a touch proudly.
 “Christmas is the busiest time of the year for us.”